 We often use the word ‘creativity’ in a loose way to entail just making or producing something not minding what it is, how it is made or produced, its value, or even whether they are just performing artists, media artists,

 Divergent thinking using high imaginative power and mental exercise has been considered to be the process of creativity.
-Creation of something new, acceptable and useful is the end product of creativity.
+The creation of something new, acceptable, and useful is the end product of creativity.

 In line with the above, Vernon (1977), p207) defines creativity as man’s capacity to produce new ideas, insights, and inventions, which are accepted as being of social spiritual… value, and Dwovetzky (1981, p: 28) insists that what is created ‘should be new’.

 Creativity is thus defined, as the ability to bring into being or form something out of ‘nothing’ or by force of imagination.
 Its essence is novelty as well as relevance to a particular situation.

 The new thing produced by a creative person may be something we do not previously have any knowledge of or a result of our divergent thinking which makes us to always want to explore and experiment things using high imaginative power with mental exercise.

 In whatever he produces, a creative person always displays the tracks of intelligence, originality, persistence, fluency, flexibility in attitudes and procedures, non-conformity as well as awareness and sensitivities to his environment.

 Creativity is thus the state or quality of being creative, the ability to create.
 To create is to bring into being or form out of nothing; to bring into being by force of imagination; to make produce; to form or design, to invest with a new form or to institute.

 The creative product may be something tangible, such as a poem; or it may be intangible, such as a new way of attacking problems (an insight).

 Here, it can be said are some of the major criteria which any act of performance must satisfy if it is to earn the title ‘creative’.